Michael95-m/mlops-capstone-project/README.md

 ## Model Monitoring

 For model monitoring, the **diabetes-service** from **model serving** part and the **mlflow_server** service will be needed to be up.

+You want to know more about model monitoring, take a look at [this readme](./monitoring/README.md)

 ### 1. Preparing reference data